Board and Advisors

 Mr. Sandler and his late wife, Marion, founded Golden West Financial Corporation in 1963.
 They were Golden West’s chief executive officers and chairmen of the board from 1963 until 2006, when the company was sold to Wachovia Corporation.
 Under the Sandlers’ leadership, Golden West became the second-largest thrift institution in the United States and was considered to be one of the best managed financial institutions in the country by many industry observers.
 Fortune magazine ranked Golden West as the nation’s most admired mortgage services company, and on seven separate occasions named Golden West America’s most admired savings institution.
 Morningstar, a leading provider of investment research, named the Sandlers CEOs of the Year in 2004.
 Mr. Sandler is currently president of the Sandler Foundation.

-Mark Colodny is a managing director of Warburg Pincus.
+Mark M. Colodny is a managing director of Warburg Pincus.

-He joined Warburg Pincus in 2001 and focuses on technology, media and telecommunications investments in media, Internet and information companies.
-Mr. Colodny also leads the firm’s West Coast office.
+He joined Warburg Pincus in 2001 and is co-head of the technology, media and telecommunications team.
+Mr. Colodny also is a member of the firm’s executive management group.
 Previously, he served as senior vice president of corporate development at Primedia, where he ran the mergers and acquisitions group.

 Mr. Colodny began his career as a journalist at Fortune magazine.
-He is a director of A Place for Mom, CAMP, Evidon, GlobalSpec, iParadigms, MultiView, OnTargetJobs and Spigit, and is also chair of ProPublica’s Business Advisory Council.
+He is a director of A Place for Mom, Evidon, iParadigms, Liaison International, MultiView, OnTargetJobs and Slickdeals, and is also chair of ProPublica’s Business Advisory Council.
 He received an A.B. from Harvard University, an M.B.A. from Harvard Business School and a J.D. from Harvard Law School.

 Henry Louis Gates, Jr.